 The clustering of affordable rental housing in inner-city neighbourhoods concentrates minority poverty and exacerbates distress.
-Some 7.9 million poor people still lived in "extreme poverty" areas in 2000, and more than half of all high-poverty neighbourhoods are predominantly black or Hispanic.1 Residents of these distressed neighbourhoods often fall victim to a host of undesirable outcomes: higher rates of crime, teenage pregnancy and educational failure; poor health and mental health; reduced private-sector investment and higher prices for basic consumer goods; and greater dependence on overburdened local governments.
+Some 7.9 million poor people still lived in "extreme poverty" areas in 2000, and more than half of all high-poverty neighbourhoods are predominantly black or Hispanic.'
+Residents of these distressed neighbourhoods often fall victim to a host of undesirable outcomes: higher rates of crime, teenage pregnancy and educational failure; poor health and mental health; reduced private-sector investment and higher prices for basic consumer goods; and greater dependence on overburdened local governments.

-Most significant is that the gap between housing needs and subsidy resources is steadily widening, with no resolution in sight.
-Since federal housing assistance is not an entitlement, only about a third of eligible households receive assistance.2 In essence, low-income renters participate in a national "housing lottery" in which the distribution of housing has ceased to be fair or rational.
+Most significant is that the gap between housing needs and subsidy resources is steadily

+1 This report defines "high-poverty neighbourhoods" as those with poverty rates of more than 30% and "extremepoverty neighbourhoods" as those with poverty rates of more than 40%. widening, with no resolution in sight.
+Since federal housing assistance is not an entitlement, only about a third of eligible households receive assistance.
+In essence, low-income renters participate in a national "housing lottery" in which the distribution of housing has ceased to be fair or rational.